Deploying a Socks5 Proxy

-Here we provide two methods for installing socks5.
-To avoid problems, please read the related descriptions carefully.
+Here we provide two methods for installing Socks5.
+To avoid issues, please read the descriptions carefully.

 Tip

-Why does the host machine need to be Linux?
-Because on other systems, docker may not be able to properly map such a large range of ports.
-Second, on other systems, docker network mode cannot be set to host mode.
+Why must the host be Linux?
+Because on other operating systems, Docker may fail to properly map such a large range of ports.
+Additionally, Docker’s network mode cannot be set to “host” on non-Linux systems.

-If you don’t know whether your server network is NAT or not, please use commands like ifconfig to get the IP address of the default network interface, and then ping this address from where you want to use the proxy.
-If you cannot ping it, then your server may be in NAT.
-Of course, if the conditions are not met, it doesn’t mean you can’t use UDP.
-You can still set up gost yourself, which is introduced at the end of this document.
+If you’re unsure whether your server is behind NAT, use commands like ifconfig to obtain the IP address of the default network interface, then try pinging this address from the device where you intend to use the proxy.
+If the ping fails, your server is likely behind NAT.
+Of course, even if some conditions aren’t met, it doesn’t necessarily mean UDP won’t work.
+You can still manually set up GOST—refer to the end of this document for instructions.

 Attention

-Due to the characteristics of SOCKS5 UDP proxy, if you are sure you need UDP, please set the firewall to allow UDP communication on all ports.
+Due to the nature of SOCKS5 UDP proxying, if you require UDP functionality, configure your firewall to allow UDP communication across all ports.

-If you don’t need the UDP protocol to be proxied, then everything is simple.
-The following command can start a SOCKS service:
+If you don’t need UDP protocol proxying, everything becomes simple.
+Use the following command to start a SOCKS service:

 docker run -it --rm -p 1080:1080 --name socks -e LOGIN=username -e PASSWORD=passwd rev1si0n/socks5